NetSight beta

 Why don't I see a subdomain I know exists?

-If no public TLS cert was ever issued for it, and no one reported it to OTX, it won't appear.
+If it was never exposed in any public dataset (no TLS certificate, no passive-DNS record, no archive entry), it won't appear.
 Internal-only or self-signed subdomains are invisible to passive discovery.

 How fresh are the results?